natrontech/kubelab-workshops/kubernetes-basics/03_deploy_and_scale/docs.md

 # Deploy and scale

-Take your first steps with Kubernetes.
+Add reliability to your application by creating multiple instances of your pod and adding a service to load balance between them.

-In this section you will learn how to interact with your Kubernetes cluster and create your first pods.
+# You will learn how to
+Create a deployment using a yaml file

+Scale a deployment